 Typically, in an ANTERIOR ADVANTAGE™ total hip replacement, both an orthopaedic table (also called a Hana® Table) and a “C” shaped x-ray machine (also called a C-arm) are used.
 The orthopaedic table allows the surgeon to better access the hip joint and gives them the ability to better align and position the implant.
 The C-arm allows surgeons to ensure that the implant is placed properly while the patient is still in the operating room rather than waiting for a postoperative x-ray to confirm implant placement.

-In addition, only ANTERIOR ADVANTAGETM provides your surgeon with exclusive tools and technologies like the KINCISE™ Surgical Automated System, which enables your surgeon to automate and improve the precision of key steps during hip replacement surgery, and JointPoint™ Navigation Software which aids in accurate implant placement.
+In addition, only ANTERIOR ADVANTAGETM provides surgeons with exclusive tools and technologies, like the KINCISETM Surgical Automated System, which enables surgeons to automate and improve the precision of key steps during hip replacement surgery, and the VELYSTM Navigation System, which aids in accurate implant placement.
 These technologies, along with ANTERIOR ADVANTAGE training curriculum for surgeons, help facilitate a successful surgery.

 Ask your doctor if